mrayanasim09/python-projects/README.md

 ---

 Welcome to the Python Projects repository.
-This collection features 80+ practical Python projects across multiple categories, designed for developers of all skill levels.
-Whether you are a beginner or an experienced programmer, you will find projects that help you learn, build, and grow.
+Explore 82 practical Python projects across different categories to learn, build, and improve your skills.

 ---